turbot/steampipe-samples/all/hackernews/README.md

 ## Dashboard: Submissions

-The `by` column in the `All hackernews stats` dashboard also here.
-For a selected user, this dashboard charts all their HN submissions and provides links to each item.
+The `by` columns in `All hackernews stats` dashboard link here.
+This dashboard charts a select user's HN submissions and provides links to each item.

 ## Dashboard: Sources